A2 · ElementaryEnglish

 • We can meet after lunch. → Later than a point in time.

-• Complete your work before the class starts. → Earlier than a point in time.
+• Complete your work before class. → Earlier than a point in time.

 Tip: